Best Cheap VoIP Providers: Lowest Cost Plans From Top Rated Cloud Phones

 How Did We Find The Cheapest VoIP Providers in the UK?

-This process typically consists of conducting market research to narrow down the software that’s worth digging into a little more and then assessing each against a range of research criteria.
+At Expert Market, we spend time researching, testing, and evaluating providers we write reviews about.
+This typically consists of conducting market research to narrow down the software that's really worth digging into a little more and then assessing it against a range of research criteria.

-Informed by readers and businesses we speak to regularly, we identified eight overarching assessment categories that we used to assess each VoIP provider, each with a different weighting:
+Informed by readers and businesses we speak to regularly as well as our own experiences using major VoIP platforms, we designed a research framework consisting of eight overarching assessment categories that we used to assess each VoIP provider.

 • Call Management (25%): an analysis of a given platform's call management features, including call routing functionality and the presence of a virtual receptionist.